 The basic purpose is to incentivize small businesses to not lay off workers and to rehire laid-off workers that lost jobs due to COVID-19 disruptions.
+How much can I get and what are the terms?

 The maximum loan amount under the Paycheck Protection Act is \$10 million (Loans can be up to 2.5 x the borrower's average monthly payroll costs, not to exceed \$10 million), with an interest rate no higher than 4%.